-Eggplant has many uses across the world such as curries, caponata (a mixture of eggplant, olives, tomatoes, capers and pine nuts from Sicily) and ratatouille (a mixture of tomatoes, eggplant, zucchini, squash, bell pepper and herbs from France).
+Eggplant has many uses across the world such as in curries, caponata (a mixture of eggplant, olives, tomatoes, capers and pine nuts from Sicily) and ratatouille (a mixture of tomatoes, eggplant, zucchini, squash, bell pepper and herbs from France).
 In Japan it is often grilled or sautéed with ginger, garlic and other herbs.
 Or it is fried to seal in the juices and then sautéed with other sauces or vegetables.
 In China it has many uses as well and some of my favorite ways to use it!

 Types of Eggplant

 American or Globe Eggplant: The largest in size and is great for dicing and for ratatouille due to its ease of dicing because of its size.
 PRO TIP: If you pick the eggplant that is less round and more slender, it will tend to be less bitter because it has less seeds.
 This variety also happens to probably be the most bitter and least delicate in flavor.

 Italian Eggplant: A bit smaller in length and circumference and a bit sweeter than what you will find in the USA.
 The most famous example of it can be found in the popular dish Melanzane alla Parmigiana claimed by both the Sicily and Campania regions of Italy.
 Also found in the Caponata from Sicily.